alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 described by [Calling Purgatory from Heaven: Binding to Rust in Haskell](https://well-typed.com/blog/2023/03/purgatory/) that requires argument and result marshaling.
-Despite marshaling being required for robustly traversing the foreign language boundary, I additionally explore calling Haskell from Swift without any kind of marshaling by instead coercing the memory representation of a Haskell value into a Swift one -- this is mostly a (very unsafe) curiosity, but gives me an excuse to write a bit about low-level details in Haskell!
+Despite marshaling being required for robustly traversing the foreign language boundary, I will also explore, in a subsequent post, calling Haskell from Swift without any kind of marshaling by instead coercing the memory representation of a Haskell value into a Swift one -- this is mostly a (very unsafe) and not robust at all curiosity, but gives me an excuse to write a bit about low-level details in Haskell!

 You may find the other blog posts in this series interesting: